-By prohibiting jealous, backbiting, falsehood, wickedness and all other harmful things Islam arrange the ground steady for emulating divine principles of Islamic character which provide a peaceful living in this world and the hereafter.
-The major criterion in Islamic living is the eternal words of The Prophet that "Actions rest on motives."
+By prohibiting jealous, backbiting, falsehood, wickedness and all other harmful things Islam arranges the ground steady for emulating divine principles of Islamic character which provide a peaceful living in this world and the hereafter.
+The major criterion in Islamic living is in the eternal words of The Prophet that "Actions rest on motives."

 What are Good Manners?

 Good Manners mean the commission of those virtuous deeds by which human perfection is achieved which entitles a human being, in its true senses to be referred to as the best of creation.
 The effect of adopting these manners, propounded by Islam is that humankind receives tranquility, peace, harmony, happiness, love, affection, justice, equality and whatever a human being desire for a healthy and peaceful living.

 Responsibility towards God and responsibility towards fellow beings

 All these teachings are formed considering the responsibility entrusted upon human beings.
 It is clearly mentioned that humankind has a dual responsibility to perform.
 One is in relation to himself and his obligations to the Creator, the other one is in relation to his external world and commitments to the creatures and fellow beings.